skimindex Processing Model

 Only the composite output directory carries a stamp.
 Intermediate steps

-saved to their own directory are persisted but not stamped — they will not
+saved to their own output are persisted but not stamped — they will not

 trigger a short-circuit on re-run.